• USD

 Game Drives

-The more common way of viewing the game found in the Okavango Delta is on 4x4 vehicle game drives.
-These excursions are conducted during the early morning and late afternoon from lodges that are not isolated on the small islands of the Okavango but have access to larger land areas.
-Specially adapted Toyota Land Cruiser vehicles are typically utilized, with local rangers and trackers providing a unique insight into the behavior of the various species.
+The most common way of viewing wildlife in the Okavango is on 4x4 vehicle game drives, typically in the early morning and late afternoon from lodges with access to larger land areas.
+Specially adapted Toyota Land Cruisers are often used, with local rangers and trackers providing insight into animal behavior.

 Spa Treatments

-Most luxury lodges in Botswana offer a selection of spa treatments to indulge the senses and relax the mind and body.
-These treatments can often be enjoyed on the deck of your luxury tented suite, with magnificent views and the sounds of the African wild creating the backdrop to a perfect pampering experience.
+Many luxury lodges in Botswana offer spa treatments to indulge the senses and relax body and mind—often on a private deck with magnificent views and the natural soundtrack of the African wild.

 Fishing

-Many of the lodges in Botswana offer both conventional and fly fishing for indigenous fish found in the area.
-Most notable amongst the fish species is the notorious tiger fish, legendary amongst the world's freshwater fighting fish.
-Other species that can be caught include bream and catfish.
-The best time for a fishing trip in Botswana is from late August to around the middle of November.
+Many lodges in Botswana offer both conventional and fly-fishing for indigenous species.
+The notorious tigerfish is a highlight among freshwater fighting fish; other species include bream and catfish.
+The best time for fishing in Botswana is from late August to mid-November.

 Sunset Cruises